-Investment objective: To seek long-term capital appreciation.
+Investment Objective: The fund seeks long-term capital appreciation.

 The Board of Trustees can change the fund's investment objective and strategies without shareholder approval.
+The fund will provide written notice to shareholders at least 60 days prior to a change in its 80% investment policy.